darktable-org/dtdocs/content/special-topics/mem-performance.md

 i. benchmark
 : When darktable detects a new device on your system it will do a small benchmark and store the result here.
 You can change this back to 0 to force darktable to redo the benchmark but in most cases **you should not edit this setting**.

+j. advantage hint
+: _default 0.000_
+: How to set up the advantage hint?
+- measure performance (-d perf) in laplacian highlights after setting "diameter of reconstruction" to something high
+- while doing so make sure (by -d tiling) that the cl code doesn't tile
+- check for execution times with opencl on and off
+- the advantage option can now be set to approx (cpu-time / gpu-time)
+- if you have a fast card with lots of memory, don't bother and leave this at 0.000

 ---